auralius/CuffnCode/README.md

 # Analog Front End Design
-A reproducible, low-noise analog front end for millivolt bridge sensors (e.g., MPS20N0040D), using AD620 instrumentation amplifier and LM358 level shift.
+A reproducible, low-noise analog front end for millivolt bridge sensors (e.g., MPS20N0040D, typically used for __hobbyist__ sphygmomanometer), using AD620 instrumentation amplifier and LM358 level shift.
+This analog front end should also work for other millivolt instruments.

 ## TINA-TI